-In 2019 and 2020, ten programs across the state were funded with awards totaling \$796,301 annually.
+In 2019 and 2020, GOYFF and the Commission funded ten programs statewide with awards totaling \$796,301 per year.

 Arizona Youth Partnership, Mohave County

 Case management and Trauma-Focused Cognitive Behavioral Therapy are provided to low-level offenders to reduce recidivism, increase awareness of substance abuse, and increase school attendance in Kingman and Bullhead City.
 Life Skills programming is provided in local schools and with youth detained at the Hualapai Juvenile Detention Center in Peach Springs.